jedisct1/rust-aegis/README.md

 `std` is the default.

-- `pure-rust`: don't use the `cc` crate to take advantage of the optimized implementation ported from libsodium.
-Setting this flag will substantially degrade performance.
-Only required if you need to support old x86_64 or ARM CPUs without AES acceleration.
+- `pure-rust`: don't use the `cc` crate to take advantage of the implementations from [`libaegis`](https://github.com/jedisct1/libaegis).
+Setting this flag will substantially degrade performance.\

 A benchmark can be run that way: